PLCnext/CoffeeMachineDemo/README.md

 Also with a mouse click, you can repair the grinder again.
 This causes the alarm status to be set to "false".
 However, since no error confirmation has yet taken place, the coffee machine will remain in the "Error" state until "Reset alarm" is selected.

-The occurrence of an alarm, when it is no longer active ot when it is confirmed can also be seen within the Web-based Management.
-This can be explored via the "Alarm in WBM" button.
+The occurrence of an alarm can be observed via the test client software "UA Expert" or within the Web-based Management in "Diagnostics" > "Notifications".

-In addition, a Node-RED flow, that is an OPC UA client, receives the alarm messages and outputs them in a dashboard.
-You can access this client dashboard via "Alarms on client side".
-For more information, see the [Docker] chapter

-<b> Attention: </b> The table in the dashboard lists only alarm messages received after opening the dashboard.

 Furthermore, it is possible to access historical data, if a variable is provided via OPC UA as well as processed by the data logger.
 If a client supports OPC UA Historical Access (HA), then it could make use of this function.
-The client shown here is the test client of Unified Automation "UA Expert".
+The client shown here in the screenshot is the test client of Unified Automation "UA Expert".

 ![Alt-Text](images/opc_ua_historical_access.PNG)